Tuesday, October 25th, 2011

 • weight gained in pregnancy

-• changes in joint and ligaments on the body
+• changes in joints and ligaments

 • hormone fluctuations